yiyaoW11/yiyaoW11/README.md

-- 👋 Hi, I’m @yiyaoW11 a 2nd year student at UNSW studying a Bachelor of Computer Science/ Actuarial Studies.
+- 👋 Hi, I’m @yiyaoW11 a 3rd year student at UNSW studying a Bachelor of Computer Science/ Actuarial Studies.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Science (AI and machine Learning) and Actuarial Studies (Statistical Modelling and Insurance)
-- 🌱 I’m currently learning Data Structure and Algorithms.
+- 🌱 I’m currently creating a Chess AI game!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - 😄 Pronouns: She/ Her
-- ⚡ Fun fact: ...

 <!---
 yiyaoW11/yiyaoW11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.